Judge Charles D. Carlson (541) 682-4257

 Judge Josephine "Jodie" Mooney (541) 682-3601

 Judge Mooney was appointed to the Bench in 2011.
 She was in private civil practice with the Eugene law firm of Calkins & Calkins from 1988-2005, followed by 7 years in the private healthcare industry.
 Judge Mooney served as a member of the Oregon Health Policy Board's Medical Liability Task Force in 2010.
 She is currently a member of the OSB Litigation Section Executive Committee as well as the Executive Board of the Oregon Circuit Court Judges Association.
-Judge Mooney is available for general trial call; she is a Commercial Court Judge, a member of the Ex Parte team, and she serves as back-up Civil Motions Judge.
+Judge Mooney hears all matters assigned from the general trial call docket as well as from those dockets specifically assigned to her from time to time.
+Judge Mooney is also available to assist at settlement conferences and to officiate at weddings.
 Click here for a copy of Judge Mooney's basic courtroom rules: "Trial Conduct & Courtroom Decorum."

 Judge Karsten H. Rasmussen, Presiding Judge (541) 682-4253